45:Carol Ann Rhoades, Connie Weaver, and Kathryn Kaufman

 I have long admired young people who interview veterans in order to get their stories recorded on film.
 Veterans definitely deserve this.
 They deserve to be remembered.
 History should be recorded so that we can learn from it.

 As a historian, I have also long been incredibly frustrated by the fact that history is generally the story of men.
-Men were allowed to work, run for office, own land and factories, go to war, explore distant lands, fight against oppression and colonialism.
+Men were allowed to work, run for office, own land and factories, go to war, explore distant lands, fight against oppression and fascism.
 Most of our history only records what the men did and what the men said.
 The women are utterly forgotten.
 Oppressed in life and silenced forever in death.
 If she’s lucky her name is on a tombstone.

 More than likely, very few people will read what I write.
 But, I will write anyway.
 Those girls and women deserved a long life without violence.
 They deserved to work, go to school, have friends and experience all the things a long life brings.
 They should be here.
 They were taken from us all.
 The ladies deserve to be remembered.